ipfs/ipfs-blog/src/_blog/state-of-ipfs-in-js.md

 - [Kubo](https://github.com/ipfs/kubo/) – This project was formerly known as _go-ipfs_.
 See [here](https://github.com/ipfs/kubo/issues/8959) for more info.
 - js-ipfs - This is the long-standing IPFS implementation written in JS.
 As described below, we will be deprecating it after Pomegranate is released.
 We’re currently not planning to rename this implementation [like we did with Kubo](https://github.com/ipfs/ipfs/issues/470) given its limited lifespan.
 - [Pomegranate](https://github.com/ipfs/pomegranate) - This is a [to-be-created IPFS implementation in JS](https://github.com/ipfs/pomegranate/issues/2) that is discussed below.
 The final name is TBD (to be determined), and you can track the naming effort [here](https://github.com/ipfs/pomegranate/issues/3).
-While it will use many of the underlying libraries of js-ipfs, e.g., [js-libp2p](https://github.com/libp2p/js-libp2p) and [js-ipfs-bitswap](https://github.com/ipfs/js-ipfs-bitswap)) it is a separate project with a different API.
+While it will use many of the underlying libraries of js-ipfs (e.g., [js-libp2p](https://github.com/libp2p/js-libp2p), [js-ipfs-bitswap](https://github.com/ipfs/js-ipfs-bitswap)), it is a separate project with a different API.
 - IPFS-in-JS - This refers broadly to the development of IPFS using the JavaScript and TypeScript languages.
 It doesn’t mean the “js-ipfs” project or “Pomegranate”.
-- Delegates nodes - These are nodes that expose the `[/api/v0/dht/*` endpoints of the Kubo RPC API](https://docs.ipfs.tech/reference/kubo/rpc/#api-v0-dht-findpeer) for delegated routing.
-Because **js-ipfs** nodes don’t have the DHT enabled by default –and wouldn’t make good DHT servers in browsers anyways–, they need the help of **delegates** nodes to resolve DHT queries.
+- Delegate nodes - These are nodes that expose the [`/api/v0/dht/*` endpoints of the Kubo RPC API](https://docs.ipfs.tech/reference/kubo/rpc/#api-v0-dht-findpeer) for delegated routing.
+Because **js-ipfs** nodes don’t have the DHT enabled by default and wouldn’t make good DHT servers in browsers anyways, they need the help of **delegate** nodes to resolve DHT queries.
 - Preload nodes - These are nodes that expose the `/api/v1/refs` [endpoint of the Kubo RPC API](https://docs.ipfs.tech/reference/kubo/rpc/#api-v0-refs) which can be called so that the remote node will fetch CIDs (but not pin).
 This is necessary to ensure that blocks that are added in the browser are *preloaded* onto a long-running IPFS node so that it’s made available to the rest of the network.
 Preload nodes garbage collect those blocks after a period.

 ## ⏳ IPFS JS Development History